pythonlover02/Proton-Sarek/README.md

 ## Parameters:

 ## Proton:
-This are set on the Launch Options of a game, example:
+This are set on the Launch Options of a game on Steam, example:

 	PROTON_USE_WINED3D=1 PROTON_NO_ESYNC=1 mesa_glthread=true %command%